astrotars/the-stream-swiftui/README.md

 ### Viewing Channels

 Now when a user clicks on "Channels" in the `TabView` we'll show our `ChannelsView`.
 This view will compose two pieces together.
-First we'll have a small form to create a new channel combined with an embedded Stream UI component that lists all channels given some filter.
+First, we'll have a small form to create a new channel combined with an embedded Stream UI component that lists all channels given some filter.
 Our view looks like this:

 ![](images/channels-list.png)